 Misery Loves Company+

-After celebrating three months of wedded bliss, Robert and Amy attempt to offer Ray and Debra advice on how to build a happy marriage
+After just three months of wedded bliss, Robert and Amy try to offer Ray and Debra advice on building a happy marriage.

 Peter on the Couch+

 After Amy invites her brother Peter to stay for dinner, he makes himself at home on the couch and never leaves.

 Ray's little white lie to get out of spending the evening with his mother snowballs into an intricate deception.